Björn Borg: 1981 – Sixth and final French Open title

 Borg won his last Grand Slam title at the French Open in 1981, defeating Lendl in a five-set final.
-Borg's six French Open Grand Slam titles was a record bettered only by Rafael Nadal in 2012.
+Borg's six French Open Grand Slam titles were a record bettered only by Rafael Nadal in 2012.

 In reaching the Wimbledon final in 1981, Borg stretched his winning streak at the All England Club to a record 41 matches.
-In a semifinal, Borg was down to Connors by two sets to love, before coming back to win the match.
+In a semifinal, Borg was down to Connors by two sets to love before coming back to win the match.
 However, Borg's streak was brought to an end by McEnroe, who defeated him in four sets.
-Years afterward, Borg remarked "And when I lost what shocked me was I wasn't even upset.
+Years afterward, Borg remarked, "And when I lost what shocked me was I wasn't even upset.
 That was not me: losing a Wimbledon final and not upset.
 I hate to lose."
-Borg around that time felt that his desire to play was gone, despite McEnroe's desperate efforts to persuade him not to retire and continue their rivalry.
+Borg, around that time, felt that his desire to play was gone, despite McEnroe's desperate efforts to persuade him not to retire and continue their rivalry.

 Borg went on to lose to McEnroe at the 1981 US Open.
 After that defeat, Borg walked off the court and out of the stadium before the ceremonies and press conference had begun, and headed straight for the airport.
 There are reports that Borg received threats after his semifinal win over Connors.
 In later years, Borg apologized to McEnroe.
 The 1981 US Open would be the Swede's last Grand Slam final.
-Major tournaments and tour organizers were enforcing a new rule; by 1982, that players had to play at least 10 official tournaments per year.
+Major tournaments and tour organizers were enforcing a new rule; by 1982, players had to play at least 10 official tournaments per year.
 However, Borg wanted to curtail his schedule after many years of winning so often.
-Although he felt in good condition physically, he recognized that the relentless drive to win and defy tour organizers had begun to fade.
+Although he felt in good physical condition, he recognized that the relentless drive to win and defy tour organizers had begun to fade.

 Borg failed to win the US Open in nine tries, losing four finals, 1976 (the surface was clay that year) and 1978 to Jimmy Connors, and 1980 and 1981 to John McEnroe.
-The surface was hard court from 1978 onward and Borg reached the final there on hard court on three occasions, in 1978, 1980 and 1981.
+The surface was hard court from 1978 onward, and Borg reached the final there on hard court on three occasions, in 1978, 1980, and 1981.
 He led 3–2 in the fifth set of the 1980 final, before losing.
 That match followed Borg's classic encounter with McEnroe at the 1980 Wimbledon.
-In 1978, 1979 and 1980, Borg was halfway to a Grand Slam after victories at the French and Wimbledon (the Australian Open being the last Grand Slam tournament of each year at the time) only to falter at Flushing Meadows, the left-handed Roscoe Tanner being his conqueror in 1979.
+In 1978, 1979, and 1980, Borg was halfway to a Grand Slam after victories at the French and Wimbledon (the Australian Open being the last Grand Slam tournament of each year at the time), only to falter at Flushing Meadows, the left-handed Roscoe Tanner being his conqueror in 1979.